-- https://indico.him.uni-mainz.de/event/35
+https://indico.him.uni-mainz.de/event/136

 - Linux basics used:

 - Bash: launch a program with different parameters

 - SSH: generate a key and log into HIMster2

 - modules: list and load different modules

 - (versioning with git)

-- Work in groups of 2 on a single computer.
+- (ideal world: work in groups of 2 on one computer.)

-- If not present, familiarise with it OR find the right team mate!
+- (If not present, familiarise with it OR find the right team mate!)
+Ask your neighbour or tutor.